quantumlib/Stim/doc/python_api_reference_vDev.md

                 opened online in viewers such as
                 https://gltf-viewer.donmccurdy.com/ .
 Red lines are
                 errors crossing a logical observable.
+            "match-graph-3d-html": Same 3d model as 'match-graph-3d' but
+                embedded into an HTML web page containing an interactive THREE.js viewer for the 3d model.

     Returns:
         An object whose `__str__` method returns the diagram, so that